 The following social justice activities are suspended or happening remotely during the building closure due to the pandemic.

-The Caring Team, a dedicated group of congregants who respond to needs within the congregation and beyond, prepares and serves meals twice a month for all visitors to Our Neighbor’s Place.
+The Caring Team, a dedicated group of congregants who respond to needs within the congregation and beyond, prepares and delivers sack lunches once a month for the Upper Room Homeless Shelter.